The DataVault password manager is a robust software on paper but is quite menial in reality.

 #3.
 DataVault claims to have an in-built password strength checker.
 But barring the initial setup where you set the master password, I couldn’t find this strength checker anywhere else.

 #4.
-Security is also a significant concern with DataVault.
+Security is also a significant concern with DataVault password manager.

 Even though it uses AES encryption system to encrypt your data, it doesn’t specify whether it’s the 128-bit version or the latest 256-bit version.

-Moreover, due to the absence of two-factor and multi-factor authentication, hackers can easily get access to your sensitive data just by guessing your master password.
+Moreover, due to the absence of two-factor authentication and multi-factor authentication, hackers can easily get access to your secure data just by guessing your master password.

 DataVault pricing plans and payment methods